-The Center for Civil Justice uses outreach, recruitment and advocacy to expand and retain participation in child nutrition programs.
-CCJ works with the Michigan Department of Education and other child anti-hunger advocates on the recruitment of new sponsors and sites for the At-Risk After School Meals, Summer School Meals and breakfast programs.
+Center for Civil Justice (CCJ) uses outreach, recruitment and advocacy to expand and retain participation in child nutrition programs throughout Michigan.
+CCJ works with the Michigan Department of Education and other child anti-hunger organizations to recruit new sponsors and sites for At-Risk Afterschool Meals, Summer Meals and Breakfast in the Classroom programs.

 There are many benefits to eating a school breakfast, but not enough students take advantage of the program.
 Many students miss out on eating breakfast at school because the bus is late, they're worried about the stigma associated with being involved in the program (for low-income students) or because they're pressured to get to class on time.
 Breakfast in the classroom is a proven way to increase school breakfast participation and make sure all students are ready for a day of learning!
 Studies show that students who eat breakfast have better health, miss fewer days at school, and generally do better in academics.
-Read more on a article supporting Breakfast in the Classroom.

 Parents and guardians should contact their local school district for breakfast options in their area.

 We have also made the following resources available: